IvanYu327/htn-backend-challenge/README.md

 `id` - int

+The unique identifier for the object.

 `name` - string

+The user's name

 `company` - string

+The user's company

 `email` - string

+The user's email

 `phone` - string

+The user's phone number

 `skills` - [Skill[ ]](#skill)

+The skills that this user has

 ```
 {
     "id":